 Water beads up on many surfaces.
 After a rain shower, tiny droplets can still be seen on windows for a long time.
 This occurs because thin water films contract into droplets.
 All these are effects of surface tension, which becomes …

-Read more »What is Electroplating?
+Read more »What Are Duplex Systems?

 Read more »